revanthkoduru/revanthkoduru.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a graduate student in Integrated circuits and design laboratory at Purdue University.
-My research interests include ferroelectric devices - modeling and appplications.
+Hello I am Revanth Koduru, a Ph.D. student in the Elmore Family School of Electrical and Computer Engineering at Purdue University.
+Currently, I am part of the <a href="https://engineering.purdue.edu/ICDL">Integrated Circuits and Design Laboratory</a>, where I have the privilege of being advised by Prof. Sumeet K. Gupta.
+My research focuses on ferroelectric devices, exploring their modeling and appplications in the realm of beyond CMOS electronics.

+Feel free to explore my website to learn more about my academic journey, research endeavors, and contributions to the field.
+Thank you for visiting!
 {style="text-align: justify;"}